 Some suggestions for making tooth brushing less of a battle can include:

-- Let him brush your teeth at the same time.
+- Let them brush your teeth at the same time.

-- Let him pick out a few toothbrushes with his favorite characters and giving him a choice of which one he wants to use each time (this will give him some feeling of control over the situation).
+- Let them pick out a few toothbrushes with their favorite characters and giving them a choice of which one they want to use each time (this will give them some feeling of control over the situation).

-- Let him brush his own teeth first (you will likely have to “help out”).
+- Let them brush his own teeth first (you will likely have to “help out”).

 - Read some children’s books about tooth brushing.

 - Or have everyone brush their teeth at the same time.